 Why Would a Woman Become a Surrogate?

 It’s a question we hear often, and it’s not a surprising either.
-Our surrogates are motivated to become surrogates for a great many reasons, but nearly all of them tell us they become surrogates out of altruistic origins.
+Our surrogates are motivated to become surrogates for a great many reasons, but nearly all of them tell us, they become surrogates out of altruistic origins.
 They want to give the gift of family to someone who is unable to do this for themselves.
 They often feel as though if they are able to help someone, they should.
 The goal of this journey is building your family and giving you a child.